-Data and information generated from the many fermentation cycles are linked with a team of mathematical modellers which dedicates its time to the energetics of metabolic systems in fermentation conditions, the construction and analysis of genome wide and metabolic networks and the iterative optimization of fermentation conditions and chassis through close collaboration with the bench scientists.
+Data and information generated from the many fermentation cycles are linked with a team of mathematical modellers who dedicate their time to the analysis and mapping of energetics in metabolic systems under fermentation conditions.
+The construction and analysis of genome wide and metabolic networks and the iterative optimization of fermentation conditions and chassis are determined through close collaboration with the bench scientists.

 The unique facilities and the breadth of gas fermentation research activity both attract renowned researchers as well as early career researchers from around the world to spend time in the SBRC.
 Hence, we routinely welcome researchers (including graduate students and established professors) from abroad to work in the SBRC.

-We have three Gas fermentation suites, including anaerobic bioreactors with online and offline monitoring.
-Each suite consists of several sets of lab-scale multiplexed fermenters (Dasgip, Eppendorf Microfors) facilitating batch-fed and continuous fermentation.
-The fermenters are glass fermenters around 1-1.5L and not pressurisable.
-It is a unique facility due to the number of available identical fermenters (8 identical units in one suite and 9 in another) which makes it ideal for comparing different operating conditions.
+All bioreactors are glass vessels around 0.5L - 2L and not suited for pressurised processes.
+It is a unique facility due to the number of available identical fermenters (6 - 8 identical units for each system) which makes it ideal for comparing different operating conditions.
 To support all this fermentation effort there is a diverse suite of analytical equipment (GC-MS, LC-MS-MS, HPLC, GC).

 Both have been modified to be able to work with gasses.
 This is essential to test for conversion of gas to products and makes it a unique set-up.